+B. To Additional Ala

+Maximum = 18 Alarms

+7 Interconnect Wire

+(Orange)

+8. Hot Wire (Black)

+4 Wire Nut

+Junction Box

-Tools you will need: • Needle-nose pliers or utility knife • Standard/Flathead screwdriver.
+Tools you will need: • Needle-nose pliers or utility knife Standard/Flathead screwdriver.
 Both locking features use locking pins, molded into the mounting bracket.
-Using needle nose pliers or a utility knife, remove one or both pins, depending on which locking features you use.
+Using needle nose pliers or a utility knife, remove one or both pins, depending on

-THE BATTERY COMPARTMENT LOCK
+THE BATTERY COMPARTMENT LOCK emoval is not a concern.

-TO LOCK THE BATTERY COMPARTMENT:
+TO LOCK THE BATTERY COMPARTMENT: IMPORTANT!
+Do not lock the battery compartment until you have activated the battery and tested the battery back-up.
+Activate the battery back-up by removing the "Pull to Activate Battery Back-Up" tab.
+Push and hold the test button on the Smoke/CO Alarm's cover until the alarm sounds: 3 beeps pause 3 beeps - pause - 4 beeps pause 4 beeps.

+Using needle-nose pliers or a utility knife, detach one locking pin from the mounting bracket.

 Push the locking pin

-IMPORTANT!
-Do not lock the battery compartment until you have activated the battery and tested the Smoke/CO Alarm.

-Activate the battery by removing the "Pull to Activate Battery" tab.
-Push and hold the test button on the Smoke/CO Alarm's cover until the alarm sounds: 4 beeps, pause, 4 beeps, pause, compartment!
-Install a new battery and test again.
-If it still does not alarm, replace the Smoke/CO Alarm immediately.
-Using needle-nose pliers or a utility knife, detach one locking pin from the mounting bracket.
+the Smoke/CO Alarm.